 The Department of Nuclear Engineering offers a graduate certificate in Medical Physics.
-The program is for students who have already earned a PhD in an appropriate field such as Physics, Nuclear Engineering, Biomedical Engineering, or other closely related science or engineering discipline and who would like to become certified Medical Physicists and/or conduct research in Medical Physics.
+The medical physics program is for students who have already earned a PhD in an appropriate field such as Physics, Nuclear Engineering, Biomedical Engineering, or other closely related science or engineering discipline and who would like to become certified Medical Physicists and/or conduct research in Medical Physics.
 All entering students shall have a strong foundation in basic physics demonstrated either by an undergraduate or graduate degree in physics, or by a degree in an engineering discipline or another of the physical sciences and with coursework that is the equivalent of a minor in physics (i.e., one that includes at least three upper-level undergraduate physics courses that would be required for a physics major).

 The UT Medical Physics programs have received accreditation from CAMPEP.